 At Whistleblower, we have said we feel for both families – this was a tragedy that did not have to happen.
 These types of things should not be happening in our community.
 When it comes to Austin Metcalf and Karmelo Anthony, instead of being able to heal, we are faced with a firestorm of media outlets, content creators, and others whose goal is to create their narratives that include pushing hatred and divisiveness.
 Every rumor, accusation, and false narrative only hurts this case and our community.

 Today the Next Generation Action Network in Dallas met with Frisco Police.
 They are concerned about a fair trial, and they are concerned about the false narratives across the board.
 They were concerned about the Anthony families fear to leave there home and the death threats the family is receiving because their child was involved in this incident.
 They want to make sure the Anthony family is receiving the protection they need.
 The President of NGAN said the disinformation out there is actually hurting the case, and social media has been a stomping ground for them to launch any disparity they want to.
-President, Dominque Alexander said after he meets with Frisco PD, he feels comfortable as of right now things are being done properly, but they will have to wait and see how things go moving forward.
-Frisco PD will look into the threats against the Anthony family as well.
+President, Dominque Alexander said after he met with Frisco PD, he feels comfortable as of right now things are being done properly, but they will have to wait and see how things go moving forward.
+Frisco PD should look into the threats against the Anthony family as well.
 We agree they should!

 Next NGAN wanted to clear up some of the rumors being spread which include: